goronfreeman/alfred-mixed-case/README.md

 # alfred-mixed-case

-An [Alfred 3](https://www.alfredapp.com/) workflow for converting text to mixed case.
+An [Alfred](https://www.alfredapp.com/) workflow for converting text to mixed case.

 ## Installation